Bertolt Brecht: California and World War II (1933–1945)

-Fearing persecution, Brecht left Nazi Germany in February 1933, just after Hitler took power.
-After brief spells in Prague, Zurich and Paris, he and Weigel accepted an invitation from journalist and author Karin Michaëlis to move to Denmark.
-The family first stayed with Karin Michaëlis at her house on the small island of Thurø close to the island of Funen.
+Fearing persecution, Brecht fled Nazi Germany in February 1933, just after Hitler took power.
+Following brief spells in Prague, Zurich and Paris, he and Weigel accepted an invitation from journalist and author Karin Michaëlis to move to Denmark.
+The Brechts first stayed with Michaëlis at her house on the small island of Thurø close to the island of Funen.
 They later bought their own house in Svendborg on Funen.
-This house located at Skovsbo Strand 8 in Svendborg became the residence of the Brecht family for the next six years, where they often received guests including Walter Benjamin, Hanns Eisler and Ruth Berlau.
-During this period Brecht also travelled frequently to Copenhagen, Paris, Moscow, New York and London for various projects and collaborations.
+This Svendborg house at Skovsbo Strand 8 became the Brecht family residence for the next six years.
+They often received guests there including Walter Benjamin, Hanns Eisler and Ruth Berlau.
+Brecht also travelled frequently to Copenhagen, Paris, Moscow, New York and London for various projects and collaborations.